 1. Close your door more.

-While having an open-door policy is important for cultivating a strong culture, there are times when you need to minimize distractions, such as drop-by meetings and hallway conversations.
+While having an open-door (or open inbox) policy is important for cultivating a strong culture, there are times when you need to minimize distractions, such as drop-by meetings, hallway conversations or constant Slack or Microsoft Teams messages.
 Let your teammates know that you need some time to focus on an important task and when you’ll be available later that day.
-Consider scheduling some closed door time during regular intervals each week.
+Consider scheduling some focused work time during regular intervals each week.

 2. Work out of the office.

-Literally removing yourself from the daily distractions of the workplace can help you focus.
-Whether you take a few hours to work at a coffee shop or public library during their slower times or take a day to work from home, working outside the office can help you be more productive from time to time.
+Literally removing yourself from the daily distractions of the workplace, whether that is a physical or home office, can help you focus.
+Whether you take a few hours to work at a coffee shop or public library during their slower times or take a few hours to work outside, a new environment can help you be more productive from time to time.
 Need more proof?
 Check out this TED Talk: “Why Work Doesn’t Happen at Work.”

 3. Schedule the big things.